Dual and Combined Degree Opportunities

 Learn more about Graduate Application Requirements.

 WNE offers six-year bachelor’s/doctoral programs in collaboration with the College of Arts and Sciences.
 Students enroll in these programs as undergraduates through the undergraduate admissions process and, once accepted, begin taking coursework in their doctoral programs in what traditionally would be their senior year.
-Learn about these time- and tuition-saving opportunities at: Pre-pharmacy or 3+3 Health Studies/OTD.
+Learn about these time- and tuition-saving opportunities at 3+3 Health Studies/OTD.
 Or visit here to learn about applying as an undergraduate.